 - You are evaluated in the context of your own country's school system and grading scale - grades are never converted to the American 4.0 scale.

-- These academic documents, certified as official with the school's original seal, should be sent upon request only and after admission:
+- Original hard-copy academic documents, certified as official with the school's original seal, should be sent upon request only after being invited to an interview:

 - Complete transcript in the native language of the country and a certified translation of the transcript into English

-- Degree certificate or diploma copy in the native language of the country, showing the exact degree received and date awarded and certified translation of the degree certificate into English
+- Degree certificate or diploma copy in the native language of the country, showing the exact degree received and date awarded, plus a certified translation of the degree certificate into English

-- You should not mail in any papers unless instructed to do so in an admission letter.
+- You should not mail in any papers unless instructed to do so in an interview invitation email.

 - A completed undergraduate degree equivalent to a U.S. bachelor's degree is required for graduate student admission at UCLA, and we can only judge this equivalency once a full application is submitted.